informalsystems/hermes/guide/src/tutorials/more-chains/start-local-chains.md

 This directory is created when you install `gm` and the binaries are stored here but when we start the chains, all the related files and folders are stored here as well.

-The $HOME/.gm directory has a tree structure similar to the one below:
+The $HOME/.gm directory has a tree structure similar to:

 ```shell
 .gm